Improve the overall health and wellness of your organization with a single, modern platform.

 Moreover, when programs aren’t digital, plan members must literally find a brochure or ask their plan sponsor for information - potentially breaking confidentiality in the process.

-It’s technology, for example, that has allowed Dialogue to enable a highly efficient, automated screening process (75% of EAPs do not use a validated screening tool, relying instead on a 3 to 7-minute phone conversation for intake8) and a mobile-first EAP solution with a modern, easy-to-use app that connects members with the right professional quickly to help them avoid:
+Technology has enabled Dialogue to implement an automated screening process that is highly efficient.
+Most EAPs rely on a brief phone conversation8 for intake and do not use a validated screening tool.
+Dialogue also offers a mobile-first EAP solution with a modern and user-friendly app that quickly connects members with the right professional to avoid:

-According to Mélina Lamarche at La Capitale Insurance and Financial Services, “Virtual healthcare is expanding and rightly so.
+According to Mélina Lamarche at Beneva, “Virtual healthcare is expanding and rightly so.
 It provides personalized medical support anytime, anywhere.
 The financial benefits are significant, and employees are very interested9.”

 The use of digital devices and online apps for personal health purposes in Canada has risen from 32% to 53% since 201510.